khanshoaib3/minecraft-access/docs/setup/basic.md

 # Mod Setup

-Currently, this mod supports Windows and Linux operating systems ([help us to port it to macOS](https://github.com/khanshoaib3/minecraft-access/issues/22)).
+Currently, this mod supports the Windows and Linux operating systems ([help us to port it to macOS](https://github.com/khanshoaib3/minecraft-access/issues/22)).
 The latest version of this mod (as well as other mod dependencies) can be downloaded at the [releases page](https://github.com/khanshoaib3/minecraft-access/releases/latest).

 ## Tutorial for Beginners: From Purchasing the Game To Installing This Mod

 This tutorial tries to guide you step by step on how to set the whole thing up.
-This tutorial is for Windows system.

 If you want to chat with this mod's users and developers, please join [our Discord server](https://discord.gg/yQjjsDqWQX).
-If you know where this tutorial could be improved, please let us know as well.
+If you know where this tutorial could be improved, please also let us know.

 > The paragraphs in the block quotes are additional nonsense.
 > They do not provide help with the installation, but they can give you a little more insight into things that are relevant.